2002 Austrian Grand Prix: Race

 Villeneuve passed Fisichella for sixth place at the start of the 38th lap.
 On the same lap, Irvine entered the pit lane to retire with hydraulics failure.
 Two laps later, Villeneuve caught and overtook Coulthard at turn one for fifth.
 Coulthard lost sixth place to Fisichella after driving on oil and off the circuit on the 45th lap.
 On the same lap Trulli pulled over at the end of the pit lane wall on the main straight to retire from with a loss of fuel pressure.
 Yoong retired with fire visible from the rear of his Minardi soon after.
 Green flag pit stops began on lap 47.
 Ralf Schumacher made a pit stop and dropped to fifth position.
-His teammate Montoya remained on the track for another four laps and used more fuel in an attempt to overtake Ralf Schumacher.
+Montoya remained on the track for another four laps and used more fuel in an attempt to overtake Ralf Schumacher.
 Montoya entered the pit lane for tyres on the 51st lap.
 He returned to the race in fourth position, ahead of his teammate Ralf Schumacher.
 Villeneuve was elevated to third position until a pit stop on lap 53 demoted him to ninth.
 Montoya and Ralf Schumacher returned to third and fourth respectively.

 Barrichello entered the pit lane for the second time on the 61st lap.
 His fuel stop took 6.2 seconds and he exited in second place.
-His teammate Michael Schumacher led lap 62 and made his second pit stop at the end of the lap.
+Michael Schumacher led lap 62 and made his second pit stop at the end of the lap.
 He returned to the race in second position; Barrichello returned to first.
-On the 63rd lap, Ferrari team principal Jean Todt invoked team orders on Barrichello to relinquish the victory to his teammate Michael Schumacher.
-This would improve Schumacher's position in the World Drivers' Championship with a win earning him ten points.
-Ferrari advised Barrichello they would terminate his contract if he failed to do so.
-Barrichello radioed Todt of a promise he made not to relinquish a victory to a driver.
+On the 63rd lap, as the pits had been completed and as had been discussed prior to race according to Ferrari team principal Jean Todt and Ferrari technical director Ross Brawn, Todt invoked team orders on Barrichello to relinquish the victory to his teammate.
+This would improve Michael Schumacher's position in the World Drivers' Championship, with a win earning him ten points.
+In a 2012 interview, Barrichello stated that, whilst he was not allowed to say exactly what was Ferrari's threat, "it was a form of threat that made [him] think about re-thinking [his] life, because the great joy for [him] was driving".
+Barrichello radioed Todt of a promise he made (after the same race in 2001) not to relinquish a victory to a driver.
 This prompted Todt to reply to Barrichello he was required to obey his instruction in order to preserve Ferrari's "best interests".
 Personnel on the Ferrari pit gantry observed the television screens and noticed Michael Schumacher could not get close enough to pass Barrichello in the final seven laps.